ia-toki/osn-2018/osn-2018-pizza/description-en.md

     2 3 4
     2 2 4

 Note: in this test case, it is known that K = 10.
+The game can be played here.

 #### Subtask 2 (15 points):